dathost/CSGO-Knife-Round/README.md

-knifer_votetime 5.0-20.0 - Sets how long the vote for team change will last knifer_alltalk 0-1 - Sets if there will be alltalk enabled on knife round knifer_unload "kento_rankme,rankme" - Unload these plugins while knife round is being played (separate plugins with commas)
+knifer_votetime 5.0-20.0 - Sets how long the vote for team change will last knifer_alltalk 0-1 - Sets if there will be alltalk enabled on knife round knifer_unload "kento_rankme,rankme" - Unload these plugins while knife round is being played (separate plugins with commas) knifer_free_armor - Make all players spawn with armor + helmet in knife round
 ```